-2. Be certain to use stranded, insulated wire not lighter than 18AWG that is approved for marine use.
-It is recommended that insulated wire terminals, preferably ring type, be used on all connections to the gauge, except the light which requires a 1/4" female blade terminal.
+2. Be certain to use stranded, insulated wire, not lighter than 18 gauge, that is approved for marine use.
+It is recommended that insulated wire terminals, preferably ring type, be used on all connections to the gauge and the sender, except the light which requires a 1/4" female blade terminal.

-3. Cut a 2-1/16" diameter hole in the dash and mount the gauge with the back clamp supplied.
+3. Cut a 2-1/16" diameter hole in the dash and mount the gauge with the backclamp supplied.

-4. Connect a wire to the gauge stud marked "S" (signal) and secure with a nut and lock washer.
-Connect the other end of the wire to the stud on the sending unit marked "G" and secure with a nut and lock washer.
+4. Connect a wire to the gauge stud marked "S" (signal) and secure with nut and lockwasher.
+Connect the opposite end to the stud on the sending unit and secure with nut and lockwasher.
+CAUTION -- Be certain wire insulation is not in danger of melting from engine or exhaust heat or interfering with moving mechanical parts.

-5. Connect a wire to the gauge stud marked "GND" (ground) and secure with a nut and lock washer.
-Connect the other end of the wire to the boat's electrical ground, generally available in several locations at or near the instrument panel.
+5. Connect a wire to the gauge stud marked "GND" (ground) and secure with nut and lockwasher.
+Connect opposite end to the boat's electrical ground, generally available at several locations at or near the instrument panel.

-6. Connect a wire to the gauge stud marked "I" (ignition) and secure with a nut and lock washer.
-Connect the other end of the wire to a 12VDC circuit that is activated by the ignition switch.
+6. Connect a wire to the gauge stud marked "I" (ignition) and secure with nut and lockwasher.
+Connect opposite end to a 12VDC circuit that is activated by the ignition switch.

-7. Connect the blade terminal adjacent to the twist out light assembly to the "+" positive side of the instrument lighting circuit.
+7. Connect the blade terminal adjacent to the twist-out light assembly to he positive "+" side of the instrument lighting circuit.
 No separate ground is required for lighting.
 Reconnect the battery.

-NOTE: To change the light bulb, twist out the black socket assembly one-eighth turn counterclockwise until it pops out.
-The bulb pulls straight out of the assembly.
-It is a GE No.161 instrument lamp.
+NOTE: To change light bulb, twist black socket assembly one-eighth turn counterclockwise until it pops out.
+Bulb pulls out of socket assembly.
+It is a GE No. 161 instrument lamp.